 We have four SIP goals that our school is working to achieve:

-- Math: By Spring 2024, the overall math proficiency for students in grades 2-5 will increase from 10% of students meeting/exceeding benchmark to 18% of students meeting/exceeding benchmark as measured by the FAST aMath.
+MATH: From Spring 2025 to Spring 2026, we will increase our math proficiency rate for students in grades 2-5 from 10% to 18% as measured by FAST aMath.

 How we will reach our SIP goals: